Pylons/pyramid/docs/narr/security.rst

     </configure>

-"Under the hood", these statements cause an instance of the class ``repoze.bfg.authentication.AuthTktAuthenticationPolicy`` to be injected as the :term:`authentication policy` used by this application and an instance of the class ``repoze.bfg.authorization.ACLAuthorizationPolicy`` to be injected as the :term:`authorization policy` used by this application.
+"Under the hood", these statements cause an instance of the class :class:`repoze.bfg.authentication.AuthTktAuthenticationPolicy` to be injected as the :term:`authentication policy` used by this application and an instance of the class :class:`repoze.bfg.authorization.ACLAuthorizationPolicy` to be injected as the :term:`authorization policy` used by this application.

-:mod:`repoze.bfg` ships with a few pre-chewed authentication and authorization policies that should prove useful.
+:mod:`repoze.bfg` ships with a number of authorization and authentication policy ZCML directives that should prove useful.
 See :ref:`authentication_policies_directives_section` and :ref:`authorization_policies_directives_section` for more information.

-It is also possible to construct your own custom authentication policy or authorization policy: see :ref:`creating_an_authentication_policy` and :ref:`creating_an_authorization_policy`.

 Protecting Views with Permissions
 ---------------------------------